simplyrk/form-builder/CONTRIBUTING.md

-# Contributing to Form Builder
+# Contributing to Cursor CRM

-Thank you for your interest in contributing to Form Builder!
+Thank you for your interest in contributing to Cursor CRM!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct